otsimaofficial/VotingContract/README.md

-Sure!
-Here's a well-structured and professional `README.md` file for your **Nigeria Election Voting Smart Contract**, tailored for clarity and developer usability.

----

 ## 🗳️ Nigeria Election Voting Smart Contract

 A robust and secure smart contract built in Solidity to simulate the Nigerian presidential election process.
 This system enforces voter validation (age, location, card expiry), prevents double voting, and supports gender/location-based vote statistics.
 It also uses role-based access control without external dependencies like OpenZeppelin.